jsween/pythonPractice/README.md

 ### Exercise 4
 This program finds the divisors of a user's number

+### Exercise 5
+This program prints out the matches between two lists

 #### To Do list
 1. Add a check for too high for int type